rmilkovits/milkovitsengineering/index.md

 # Contact Us

 Contact us at (619) 707-7362 or rmilkovits@gmail.com if you would like to work with us.
+We have multiple IP Portfolios that you can view if you agree to the associated NDA and Non-Use/Non-Patent agreement.
 We can generate inventions in your desired area if you reach out to us with a requested type of invention and then acquire the patent for you to buy or license.